One reds legend for another

 1952 - Billy Liddell was on target as we were ahead at half time before going on to lose 2-1.
 Stan Pearson struck one of his eleven goals against the reds, with John Aston also on target.

 1969 - Emlyn Hughes grabbed our consolation as we were thumped 4-1, with Ron Yeats putting through his own net.
+Roger Hunt made his 492nd and final reds appearance in this game.
 Bobby Charlton bagged one of his four goals past us, with Willie Morgan and Ian Ure also scoring.

 Another European win